-Below is the list of regulatory and legal framework introduced in Kazakhstan in order to establish and maintain the effective functioning of the NIS.
+Below is the list of regulatory and legal framework implemented in Kazakhstan in order to establish and maintain the functioning of NIS.

-- "Law on State Support for Industrial-Innovation Activity"; - "Law on Science"; - Interdisciplinary Plan of Scientific and Technological Development till 2020; - Decree on Creation of the Council on Technology Policy; - Program for the Development of Innovation and the Promotion of Technological Modernization in the Republic of Kazakhstan for 2010 - 2014; - > Concept of innovative development till 2020.
+- "Law on State Support for Industrial-Innovation Activity"; - "Law on Science"; - Interdisciplinary Plan of Scientific and Technological Development till 2020; - > Decree on Creation of the Council on Technology Policy; - Program for the Development of Innovation and the Promotion of Technological Modernization in the Republic of Kazakhstan for 2010 - 2014; - Concept of innovative development till 2020.